Brandon Child Support Lawyer

 Can You Negotiate Child Support in Florida?

 No, you cannot negotiate child support in Florida.
-According to Florida law, the base amount of payment owed to child support comes from the combined income of both parents for certain child-related expenses.
+According to Florida law, the base payment owed to child support comes from the combined income of both parents for certain child-related expenses.

-If you believe there is unreported income or hidden income involved, we can help you identify these sources.
-Our lawyers have the experience and resources to resolve your child support matter quickly and efficiently.
+If you believe unreported or hidden income is involved, we can help you identify these sources.
+Our family lawyers have the experience and resources to resolve your child support matter quickly and efficiently.

 Can A Lawyer Help Reduce Child Support?

-In the state of Florida both parents have a legal obligation to support their child according to their ability to do so.
+In Florida, parents are legally obligated to support their children according to their ability.
 If the paying parent loses his or her job, if either parent has a large change in income, or if there is a significant change in the needs of the children, a modification request can be submitted to the court.
-Your lawyer can help you prepare for the hearing, gather important evidence, and present your case to the court.
+Your child support lawyer can help you prepare for the hearing, gather substantial evidence, and present your case to the court.

 Enforcing Non-Payment of Child Support

 If the other parent is not paying child support, you may be able to pursue a civil contempt action against the non-paying party.
-If your request is granted by a judge, the court may be able to collect overdue support through wage garnishments, liens, establishing a payment plan for the delinquent parent, or other remedies.
+If a judge grants your request, the court may collect overdue support through wage garnishments, liens, establishing a payment plan for the delinquent parent, or other remedies.

 If you are having difficulty keeping up with child support payments due to financial hardship, you may be able to request a modification to reduce the required amount.
-It is important to have an attorney review whether your situation warrants a modification.
+It is essential to have a child support attorney review whether your situation warrants a modification.

 Testimonials From Real People